-FINANCIAL INSTRUMENTS AND RISK MANAGEMENT: (continued.)
+16. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT: (continued.)
 Liquidity risk: (continued.)

-The above liquidity risk has been mitigated by the fact that the Company has investments that can be disposed of, the proceeds of which can be utilized to meet its cash flow requirements for the next twelve months.
+The above liquidity risk has been mitigated by the fact that the Company has investments that have been disposed off subsequently as explained in Note 17, the proceeds of which will be available to meet its cash flow requirements for the next twelve months.

 However, as a biotech company at an early stage of development and without significant internally generated cash flows, there are inherent liquidity risks, including the possibility that additional financing may not be available to the Company, or that actual drug development expenditures may exceed those planned.
 The current uncertainty in global markets could have an impact on the Company's future ability to access capital on terms that are acceptable to the Company.
-There can be no assurance that required financing will be available to the Company.
+There can be no assurance that required additional financing, if required, will be available to the Company.

-16. CAPITAL DISCLOSURES
+17. CAPITAL DISCLOSURES

 The Company considers the items included in Shareholders' Equity as capital.
-The Company had payables of approximately \$0.2 million as at September 30, 2017 (\$0.1 million as at March 31, 2017) and current assets of approximately \$238 million (\$59 million as at March 31, 2017).
+The Company had payables of approximately \$0.2 million as at December 31, 2017 (\$0.1 million as at March 31, 2017) and current assets of approximately \$173 million (\$59 million as at March 31, 2017).
+The Company ' current liabilities include approximately \$2 million received from option holders which will be used in exercising their options to acquire common shares of the Company.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue new business opportunities and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.